jeffhuang4704/vulasset/v54-migrate-partial-data-to-db-pod.md

 ## Background

 In version 5.4, we will introduce a database pod, which functions as a database service within the NeuVector deployment.
 This feature is optional and can be deployed by users at their discretion.
-When activated, it will store partial data in the database pod rather than Consul, thereby reducing memory usage in Consul.
-The data to be stored in the database pod will include the scan report, including benchmark data.
+When activated, it will store scan report in the database pod rather than Consul, thereby reducing memory usage in Consul.
+The data to be stored in the database pod will be scan report, including benchmark data.

 This document describes the process of migrating pre-existing scan reports from Consul to the database pod.